underHA/.github/profile/README.md

-## underHA.
+## Under H_a
+The alternative hypothesis,

-coming to your local hackathon ✌️
+coming to your local hackathon. ✌️

 <!--